 This course will provide a foundational understanding of business, the various types of business organization, the key functional areas of business and how these functional areas are interconnected.
 Crucial skills such as use of technology, team-building, information literacy and communication will be emphasized.
 In addition, the course will provide an overview of contemporary business issues such as ethics and globalization.
 A major course goal is to enable students to gain a basic understanding of career opportunities particularly in relation to the areas of specialization within the Manning School of Business undergraduate curriculum.

-All students are required to take this course if they have fewer than 30 earned credits
+All students are required to take this course if they have fewer than 30 earned credits.
+This course is open only to students in Business Administration.

 The Professional Development Seminar is designed to provide students with the necessary structure, resources, and support to successfully secure and engage in their first cooperative education experience.
 Through a variety of teaching methodologies and assignments, students will prepare to engage in the job search process through resume writing, strategic interviewing, professional networking and through learning professional behavior and presentation skills.
 Course open to undergraduates who have previously applied and been accepted to participate in the Professional Co-op Program.
 Enrollment is by Instructor permission only.
 For more information on applying to the Professional Co-op Program, see http://www.uml.edu/student-services/Career-Services/Cooperative-Education/Forms.
 Pre-Req: Permission of Instructor.